thuchoang90/thuchoang90.github.io/_posts/2022-09-30-Fresh-Ubuntu-setup.md

 ### II. a) Github

-Some tips for using Github:
+When working with RISC-V, you will be using Github all the times.
+These are some tips for using Github:

 To git clone
 ```shell